 The National REDD+ Committee may establish ad hoc Thematic Advisory Boards to support its work.
 These Boards will be formed by stakeholders and experts from civil society, public and private entities invited by the National REDD+ Committee.
 Broad society engagement through the Thematic Advisory Boards is a key element for the successful REDD+ implementation in Brazil throughout all its stages.

-The Working Group of Technical Experts on REDD+, responsible for providing technical inputs for the Measuring, Reporting and Verifying process of REDD+ results under UNFCCC may also support the Committee.
-The Working Group of Technical Experts on REDD+ is composed of experts from universities and reputed federal institutions in the fields of forest cover and land use monitoring, as well as on measuring anthropogenic emissions and removals in the forest sector.
+The Working Group of Thecnical Experts on REDD+, responsible for providing technical inputs for the Measuring, Reporting and Verifying process of REDD+ results under UNFCCC may also support the Committee.
+The Working Group of Technical Experts on REDD+ is composed of experts from universities and reputable federal institutions in the fields of forest cover and land use monitoring, as well as on measuring anthropogenic emissions and removals in the forest sector.

 The National REDD+ Committee holds two ordinary meetings a year.
 The chair of the Committee may also convene extraordinary meetings.
 All the meetings are open to citizens willing to attend as observers.
 Those interested in attending a meeting should communicate their intention to the Committee’s Executive Secretariat up to five days prior to the meeting date.
-The contents of the meetings are also available on internet (Portuguese only).
+The contents of the meetings are also available on the internet (Portuguese only).

 Access the Committee’s Decisions (Portuguese only).